Swing Caddie SC300 Review: One of the Best Launch Monitors Gets an Upgrade

 The big question on a lot of golfers minds will be whether or not they should spend the extra money on the SC300.

 The SC200 is an excellent value at just under $300.
 It gives reliable yardages similar to the SC300.
 Spending roughly $200 more will get you the app (which I liked), and the addition of launch angle and apex height.
 Are those features worth more than $200?
 I guess it depends on the golfer and their budget.
 They are both very good at what they do for the price.

 The SC300 is another excellent release from Swing Caddie.
 I think their products offer some of the best value in this category.
 If you’re looking for a great practice companion, especially at home, this will do the trick.

 While the accuracy is not perfect, there are plenty of positives that outweigh several of its shortcomings.
 I loved the addition of the app, and getting your launch angle can help golfers who know what to do with that data.

-Typically, the SC300 retails for $549, but the folks at Voice Caddie are selling it here for $499, which is the lowest price you’ll see online.
-Also, you can still snag the SC200 for $289 here, which remains an excellent value.
+Typically, the SC300 retails for $549, but you can purchase it here for $449, which is the lowest price you’ll see online.

 If you want to learn more about other launch monitors you can read my guide here.